• Facebook

 This post may contain affiliate links.
 For more information, please see my full disclosure policy.

-Today, I have the second color choice for the new school year.
-It is the 2017 to 2018 Year Round Homeschool Planning form and I named this color scheme Spring.
+I have the first color choice for the 2019 to 2020 Year Round Homeschool Planning form and I named this color scheme hummingbird.
+Long range planning is key to sticking to homeschool, so I know you’ll love getting this first color choice so early.

-When you take a closer look, you’ll see they each calendar has a different purpose.
-The form I’m sharing today is for you to PLAN your school year and track the number of days and weeks your kids are doing school.
+When you take a closer look, you’ll see that each calendar has a different purpose.
+The form today is for you to PLAN your school year and track the number of days and weeks your kids are doing school.

 Plain calendars (okay, they are not so plain) are just for noting dates and for your reference.
 I don’t create them to write appointments on them OR to track your school.